tomasz-abram/sudoku-generator/README.md

 - Generating different sizes of the board
 - Clear the board
 - Print sudoku
+- Download board to file
+- Upload file
+- File Validation
-- Save to file
+- Save board to print or export
+- Undo

 In development:
-- Load from file
 - Solve cell
 - Generate sudoku game